cloudigrade/cloudigrade/README.rst

     make oc-down

+Since all cluster information is preserved, you are then able to start the cluster back up with `make oc-up` and resume right where you have left off.

 If you'd like to remove all your saved settings for your cluster, you can run the following:

 .. code-block:: bash